ipolonsk/openstack-vm-setup-automation/README.md

    ├── README.md
    └── terraform
    ```

+### Customization

+- Edit `terraform/variables.tf`-

+   Change ALL values to match your OpenStack environment,\
+   You can query the values via OpenStack UI dashboard or the cli.([guide how to get resources information](https://github.com/ipolonsk/openstack-vms-automation/blob/master/docs/get_resources_names.md))

 - Edit `ansible/group_vars/authorized_keys.yml` - \
 to include the ssh-keys you want to be deployed to the user 'admin'.

-- Custumize the ansible configutaion be editing or adding roles as you want under `ansible/roles`
+- Custumize the ansible configutaion be editing or adding roles:
+ - Create a new folder for the role under ansible/roles/
+ - Create a new file tasks/main.yml under that folder with the modules.
-and include them in the `ansible/deployment.yml` playbook.
+ - Include/delete the roles in the `ansible/deployment.yml` playbook.

 ### Running the deployer